robertn01/robertn01.github.io/README.md

 Dear Visitor,
 This repo was created to host my personal website.
-Any comments or suggestions would bewarmly welcomed.
+Any comments or suggestions would be warmly welcomed.
 Cheers,
 Rob